SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 accessible to STR platforms.
 This allows platforms to accurately determine whether a listing falls within a regulated area and must adhere to the registration and reporting requirements.

+This user story outlines the role of the Competent Authority (CA) in managing and updating the geographical areas where short-term rental (STR) regulations apply.
+The CA is responsible for defining and maintaining the boundaries of these areas to ensure accurate compliance by hosts and STR platforms.

+Through the POST/area endpoint, the CA can upload or update shapefiles that define the specific regions within its jurisdiction where registration and activity data reporting are required.
+When a shapefile is uploaded or modified, the CA must include the relevant competentAuthorityId_Area and competentAuthorityName_Area.
+This information is then added to the list of areas where registration procedures and data reporting obligations are enforced.

+By managing these shapefiles, the CA ensures that the geographical scope of the regulation is clearly defined and accessible to STR platforms.
+This allows platforms to accurately determine whether a listing falls within a regulated area and must adhere to the registration and reporting requirements.

+Update, February 24th:
+In the prototype, two additional endpoints have been introduced.
+One endpoint (str-area) identifies where STR regulation is applicable, and the other specifies where the Member State wishes to receive activity data (data-area).
+This approach could serve as a potential path for developing the area endpoint, as these shapefiles will typically be the same for both regulatory and data reporting purposes.

 <p align="center">
   <img src="images/MS_figure4.png" alt="STR framework">
 </p>